mblayman/mattlayman.com/content/blog/2024-08-26-layman-guide-python-built-in-functions.md

 `getattr` retrieves the value of an attribute from an object.
 If the attribute does not exist, it can return a default value if provided; otherwise, it raises an `AttributeError`.

+Normally, you do not need to use `getattr` unless you need to do something dynamic.
+Instead, you can access the attribute directly like `example.an_attribute`.

 Example: